sidnb13/aegis/README.md

 - [ ] Replace PII Data with synthetic data / pseudonomized tokens
 - [ ] Enable arbitrary, user-specified rules (e.g., to detect / or even actively modify / minimize repetition)
 - [ ] Latent space nudging / conforming of malicious user input into a non-malicious form

+Join our [Discord](https://discord.gg/E8y4NcNeBe) if you're interested in using aegis, need some help, have ideas, or want to contribute.